Where to Start?

 - How you plan to co-parent with your ex

 It’s also important to consider how your children’s needs will change over time and how you can make provisions for anticipated changes.
 While you don’t know what the future holds, you can prepare for it with the help of an attorney.
 The more you know, the better able you will be to prepare your children.

-DeTommaso Law Group is a client-focused law firm, and our practice emphasizes a collaborative approach to problem-solving.
+DeTommaso Law Group, LLC is a client-focused law firm, and our practice emphasizes a collaborative approach to problem-solving.
 We are prepared to use our experience to help you and your family.
 Contact us to discuss your case.

 3 Tips for Helping Children Through the Divorce Process